alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 [Question for SME: The guidance says that “you can apply for a tender licence up to 15 days before but no later than midday on the closing date for submitting tenders.
 What is the closing date?]

+[Question for SME: The ban on trading with agricultural products with Russia was meant to last until August 2016.
+Has it been lifted now?]